Posts

 Image

+"Love doesn’t ask you to shrink, to shift, or to disguise yourself.
+The right love will always embrace the real you."
 Somewhere along the way, you may have felt pressured to change to soften your strength, silence your truth, or reshape your essence just to fit into the expectations around you.
 Maybe it started in childhood, where being "good" meant being quiet.
-It may be in relationships, where your needs feel too great, too overwhelming.
+It may be in relationships, where your needs feel overwhelming.
 Or it could be in a world that applauds conformity over authenticity, rewarding the mask more than the real face behind it.
 But here’s the truth: You don’t have to become someone else.
 You are not a project that needs fixing, a personality that needs replacing, or a soul that needs reshaping.
 The journey of becoming isn’t about morphing into a completely different person; it’s about returning to oneself .
-Returning to the girl you were before the world told her who to be the one who danced freely, dreamed loudly, and believed anything was possible.
-Returning to the quiet strength, the hidden dreams, and the sacred softness that was always there, wai...
+Returning to the girl you were before the world told her who to be the one who danced freely, dreamed loudly, and believed anything was ...

 You Don’t Need to Be 'Fixed' to Be Worthy